Distributions of sparse spanning subgraphs in random graphs

-In this paper, we extend and generalise the method in~\cite{G4} and study additional types of spanning subgraphs.
+In this paper, we take the technique that was used in~\cite{G4} (for the study of $d$-factors) and extend and generalise it into a method for studying a broader class of large (spanning) subgraphs.
 In Section~\ref{sec:general}, we describe the general method (Theorems~\ref{t:Gnm} and~\ref{t:Gnp}) and give conditions under which the distribution of the random variable under investigation will follow a pattern of concentration in $\G(n,m)$ and log-normal distribution in $\G(n,p)$, which we call the {\em log-normal paradigm} in this paper.
 The method is also extended to cope with probability spaces of random directed graphs (See Theorem~\ref{t:digraph}).
-In Section~\ref{sec:examples}, we study the distribution of certain types of spanning subgraphs (including spanning subgraphs with certain degree sequences, triangle-free spanning subgraphs, undirected and directed Hamilton cycles, and spanning subgraphs isomorphic to a collection of vertex disjoint triangles).
-Their distributions are determined by verifying the conditions given in the theorems in Section~\ref{sec:general}.
-Note also that the method used by Janson in~\cite{J3} is graph decomposition and projection whereas the approach used in~\cite{G4} and in this paper proceeds via combinatorial counting, making extensive use of the switching method developed by McKay~\cite{M2}.
-The proof of Theorem~\ref{t:Gnm} is implicit in the proofs of~\cite[Theorem 2.3 and 2.4]{G4}, which we abstract and generalise to a general approach for proving concentration in $\G(n,m)$ and log-normal distribution in $\G(n,p)$.
-The proof of Theorem~\ref{t:Gnp} is essentially the same as the proof of~\cite[Theorem 6]{J3} with slight adaptation and generalisation.
-Both proofs of Theorems~\ref{t:Gnm} and~\ref{t:Gnp} are presented in Section~\ref{sec:proofs}.
-The specific problem on the number of Hamilton cycles has been studied in the past by a few authors.
+To show the power of the method, we reprove the distribution of the number of Hamilton cycles.
+The problem on the number of Hamilton cycles has been studied in the past by a few authors.